-The college hosts campus wide gatherings on a regular basis, during which presentations of evidence and data reflective of student learning are included.
-During each semester's non-instructional flex days, various FLEX activities include sessions on strategic planning, Core Competencies, Program Review Needs Assessment, program mapping, along with several workshops on Blackboard (SBCCD's course management system).
-These activities increase understanding of campus processes which influence student learning.
-For example, during the Fall 2013 Flex day workshop on Core Competency, faculty, staff and administrators were presented with the methodology of data collection on Core competencies, the actual data collected from these competencies, and asked to evaluate the future plausibility of better evaluation mechanisms of core competencies.
-A campus-wide conversation such as this, allows open communications and continuous development of a robust dialogue concerning student learning on campus.
+College-wide gatherings.
+The College hosts campus-wide gatherings on a regular basis, during which presentations of evidence and data reflective of student learning are included.
+During each semester's noninstructional flex days, various flex activities include sessions on strategic planning, CCs, program review needs assessment, and program mapping, along with several workshops on Blackboard (SBCCD's course management system).
+These activities increase understanding of campus processes that influence student learning.
+For example, during the fall 2013 Flex Day workshop on CCs, faculty, staff, and administrators were presented with the methodology of data collection, the data collected from these competencies, and asked to evaluate the future plausibility of better evaluation mechanisms of CCs.
+A campus-wide conversation, such as this, allows open communications and continuous development of a robust dialogue concerning student learning on campus (2.19).

-Regularly occurring meetings such as Instructional Cabinet, Student Services Council, Faculty Chair and Division meetings provide additional forums to share information and gain a common understanding about issues that surround student learning.
+Regularly occurring meetings, such as Instructional Cabinet, Student Services Council, and faculty chair and division meetings provide additional forums to share information and gain a common understanding about issues that surround student learning.
 Faculty have the opportunity to discuss their departmental perspectives with each other and with the management team.
-Managers have the opportunity to participate in a joint Instruction/Student Services meeting held each month to share challenges and discuss decisions impacting both areas (2.20).
-For instance, the Program Review Co-Chairs? shared the changes in the program efficacy process at a Department Chairs meeting [evidence, meeting minutes].
+Managers have the opportunity to participate in a joint Instruction/Student Services meeting held each month to share challenges and discuss decisions impacting both areas.
+For instance, the program review co-chairs shared the changes in the program efficacy process at a department chairs meeting (2.20)